New to Yoga?here's what you need to know

 - Stay hydrated by drinking plenty of water before, during and after class.
 Water is available in the studio, but please bring your own refillable bottle.

-- We love your bare feet.
-Please remove your shoes upon entering the lobby.
+- Please remove your shoes upon entering the lobby.

 - You smell great naturally so please refrain from strong fragrances.